Class Names

 Names

-public final class Names extends Static
+public final class Names extends Object

 Static methods for creating, parsing and formatting generic names.
 This convenience class does not add new functionality compared to DefaultNameFactory, but makes some tasks easier by avoiding the need to find a factory, and by creating name and their namespace in a single step.